-If Children's Social Care decide to carry out a statutory assessment, school staff will do everything they can to support that assessment, led and supported by the designated safeguarding lead (or deputy) as required.
+If Children's Social Care decide to carry out a statutory assessment, school staff will do everything they can to support that assessment, led and supported by the DSL (or deputy) as required.

-30. Bullying, peer on peer abuse and harmful sexual behaviour
+31. Bullying, peer on peer abuse and harmful sexual behaviour

-This school believes that all children have a right to attend school and learn in a safe environment.
+This school/college believes that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm, both from adults and other students in the school.